storyfeet/mksvg_rs/readme.md

 --------

 ### 0.3.0
-Now uses anyhow and thiserror instead of failure and failure\_derive Now passes through error type which has now been attached to the SvgWrite Trait
+**Breaking change** -- Now uses anyhow and thiserror instead of failure and failure\_derive **Breaking change** -- Now passes through error type which has now been attached to the SvgWrite Trait

 ### 0.2.1